Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 # Epilepsy Flash Protection Extension

 A browser extension that protects users from harmful flashing content by analyzing video frames in real-time and applying dynamic brightness control.
+With stats for how many flashes detected.

 ## Key Features